 NAD C352T Tested at £350

 NAD made a triumphant return to the top spot at the 2004 Awards with the C352T.
-It proved once again that NAD could make fantastic sounding amplifiers for an impressively cheap price.
+It proved once again NAD could make fantastic-sounding amplifiers for an impressively affordable price.
 Treble and bass were impressive in their own right, but it was the clear midrange and smooth integration of all elements that ultimately won us over.
 Just don't mention that "flimsy" casework...